Preparing to be a competitive applicant

 Q: My institution does not offer biochemistry.
 How can I fulfill this prerequisite?

-A: Non-UF students requiring biochemistry, who do not have access to an on-campus version of the course are eligible to enroll in the online BCH 4024 offered through the COM.
+A: Non-UF students requiring biochemistry, who do not have access to an on-campus version of the course are eligible to enroll in the online BCH 4024 offered every semester through the COM.
 For details on this course please click here.

 Q: Do the prerequisite courses have to be taken before I apply?